davidchip/tagg/README.md

 Other repos
 --------
+- Build Polymer Loading Engine
+  - Loads in polymer elements just be declaring them on the page.
+  - Should search distributed places to pull in elements.
+  - Should accept list of places to search for
 - Polymer app to navigate between hyperlinked experiences.
 Narnia?
   - Render sortable collection of models (environment)
 - Presentation website of us